Resolvent (Galois theory)

 These three resolvents have the property of being always separable, which means that, if they have a multiple root, then the polynomial p is not irreducible.
 It is not known if there is an always separable resolvent for every group of permutations.

-For every equation the roots may be expressed in terms of radicals and of a root of a resolvent for a resoluble group, because, the Galois group of the equation over the field generated by this root is resoluble.
+For every equation the roots may be expressed in terms of radicals and of a root of a resolvent for a solvable group, because the Galois group of the equation over the field generated by this root is solvable.